MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 1. The process prompts you for one or more of the following settings based on your configuration:

    - **Environment name**: This value is used as part of the resource group name.
-Enter a short name with lowercase letters, such as **myenv**.
+Enter a short name with lowercase letters and dashes (`-`), such as **myenv**.
+Uppercase letters, numbers, and special characters aren't supported.

-   - **Subscription**: Select a subscription to create the resources in.
-The GitHub Codespaces UI shows a few values at a time.
-You might need to use the arrows to scroll the full list of available options.
+   - **Subscription**: Select a subscription to create the resources.
+If you don't see your desired subscription, use the arrow keys to scroll the full list of available subscriptions.

    - **Location**: This region location is used for most resources, including hosting.
-Select a region location near you.
+Select a region location near you geographically.

-   - **Location for OpenAI model or Document Intelligence resource**: Select the location nearest you.
+   - **Location for OpenAI model or Document Intelligence resource**: Select the location nearest you geographically.
 If the region you selected for your **Location** is available for this setting, select the same region.

    It take can take some time for the app to deploy.
 Wait for the deployment to complete before continuing.

-1. After the app successfully deploys, the Terminal displays an endpoint URL:
+1. After the app successfully deploys, the Terminal pane displays an endpoint URL:

    :::image type="content" source="media/get-started-app-chat-template/azd-deployed-endpoint.png" border="false" alt-text="Screenshot that shows the endpoint URL for the deployed app as reported after completion of the 'azd up' process.":::